THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 To this day the site of the Church of Our Lady of Victory in Prague attracts thousands of pilgrims each year, and there is a traditional procession and coronation of the Infant Jesus highlighting the annual Feast of the Infant Jesus in Prague.

 Remember that Jesus is timeless!
-Just as we honor Him as a baby at Christmas, when we read in Isaiah how a little child will guide the coming messianic era of peace (Is 11:6), so too can we honor him as the Infant Jesus of Prague with the prayers above and these
+Just as we honor Him as a baby at Christmas, when we read in Isaiah how a little child will guide the coming messianic era of peace (Is 11:6), so too can we honor him as the Infant Jesus of Prague with the prayers above.

 And remember also what our Lord said in the Gospels: “Amen I say to you, unless you be converted, and become as little children, you shall not enter into the kingdom of heaven” (Matt 18:3).
 As long we approach Jesus with Childlike faith as children of our Heavenly Father, rather than being Childish, we should be on the right track!